Agenda:

 Speaker, Lok Sabha

-As lawmakers, it falls upon us to ensure that this exercise strengthens representation without deepening divisions.
-Your responsibility, as the parliamentarians of the world’s largest democracy, is to design a framework that upholds equity, prevents misuse, and strengthens India’s unity by making representation fairer, not more fractured.
+As lawmakers, it falls upon us to ensure that expanded identification powers strengthen justice without compromising fundamental freedoms.
+Your responsibility, as parliamentarians of the world’s largest democracy, is to create a framework that upholds privacy, prevents misuse, and reinforces public trust while enabling effective law enforcement.